consensus-shipyard/ipc/scripts/deploy_subnet_under_calibration_net/README.md

 We currently have a [Github workflow](https://github.com/consensus-shipyard/ipc/actions/workflows/deploy-to-dedicated-host.yaml) to deploy IPC infra to a dedicated host.
 You can go to the workflow page and click `Run workflow` button on the top right corner to initiate a deployment.

 ## Deploy to local machine
 The same `deploy.sh` script can also be used to deploy locally.
-This is more or less equivalent to following [quickstart-calibration.md](https://github.com/consensus-shipyard/ipc/blob/main/docs/ipc/quickstart-calibration.md), but much more automated.
+This is more or less equivalent to following [Deploy a subnet](https://docs.ipc.space/quickstarts/deploy-a-subnet), but much more automated.

 To run this script locally, you need to first manually prepare the environment and files.

-1. Make sure you have your ipc repo located at $HOME/ipc.
+1. Run `prepare_local.sh` to generate a local ipc repo
-2. Follow Step 2 and Step 3 in [Github workflow](https://github.com/consensus-shipyard/ipc/actions/workflows/deploy-to-dedicated-host.yaml) to prepare ipc config file and wallets.
-Remember to go to [Calibration faucet](https://faucet.calibration.fildev.network/funds.html) to fund all of your addresses.
+2. Go to [Calibration faucet](https://faucet.calibration.fildev.network/funds.html) to fund all of your addresses.
-3. Run `bash deploy.sh local` to deploy IPC locally.
+3. Run  `deploy.sh local` to deploy IPC locally.

 Please also notice that
 1. The `deploy.sh` is only for running on Linux.
 If you are using a Mac, you need to disable all `apt` based dependency installation.
 You may also need to install bash (version >= 5) to run this script since the script isn't fully compatible with zsh (default shell on Mac).